The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

 For any two adjacent vertices $u,v$ in $G$, there is an edge in $H^d$ that connects $\mu(u)$ and $\mu(v)$.
-Hence, there is also a vertex $c_{u,v}$ that is both in $\delta(u)$ and $\delta(v)$.
+Hence, there is also a vertex $c_{u,v}$ that is both in an edge in $\delta(u)$ and an edge in $\delta(v)$.
 Since $c_{u,v}$ has degree 2, it is therefore connected to only one edge in $\delta(u)$.
-Let $C_u$ be the set of all vertices $c_{u,v}$ for all $v$ adjacent to $u$ in $G$.
-Since $\delta(u)$ is connected and all vertices in $C_u$ are element of only one edge in $\delta(u)$, it follows that there is a minimal hitting set $\tau_u$ of $\delta(u)$ such that $\tau_u \cap C_u = \emptyset$, or $\delta(u)$ consists only of one edge that contains exactly the vertices $C_u$.
-Since $\tau_u$ is a minimal hitting set, the edge merging operation from Definition~\ref{def:hm} can be applied along $\tau_u$ vertices to merge all edges in $\delta(u)$ into a single edge.
-Note that in the case where there is no $\tau_u$, $\delta(u)$ already contains only a single edge and nothing has to be done.
+For each $v$ adjacent to $u$ in $G$ fix such a $c_{u,v}$ and let us refer to the set of these fixed vertices for $u$ as $C_u$.
+Let $\tau_u$ be the vertices that are incident only to edges in $\delta(u)$.
+Observe that either $\delta(u)$ conains one edge, or every edge in $\delta(u)$ is incident to at least one vertex $\tau_u$.
+Suppose towards a contradiction that $\delta(u)$ consists of more than one edge and and that there is an edge $e \in \delta(u)$ such that all vertices in $e$ are incident to some other edge not in $\delta(u)$.
+Since all vertices have have degree at most 2, that would imply that $e$ is not incident to any other edge in $\delta(u)$, thus contradicting the connectedness of $\delta(u)$.
+Furthermore, note that $\tau_u$ and $C_u$ are disjoint by definition.